jimihunter2002/api-automation/README.md

    - clientNiNumber
    - firmLei
    - clientMobile
-7. Once this is done run the test with the command `npm test -- --coverage`
+7. Once this is done run the test with the command `npm test -- --coverage` from the `<seccl-automation>` directory
-8. There is a feature file `<seccl.feature>` which describes the scenarios that were automated.
+8. There is a feature file `<seccl.feature>` which describes the scenarios that were automated in the `<api-automation>` folder.